hanami/controller/README.md

 ### Cookies

-It offers convenient access to cookies.
+Lotus::Controller offers convenient access to cookies.

 They are read as a Hash from Rack env: